-For sure you are familiar with the term interest rate, which is the amount which lenders charge in exchange of the assets they lent.
+For sure you are familiar with the term interest rate, which is the amount that lenders charge in exchange for the assets they lent.
 It is often expressed as a percentage of the principal loan amount.

 How to Calculate Your EIR?

 It is possible that you can calculate the EIR of your own loan.
 Here is the formula followed by most banks:

 [1 + (nominal interest rate / number of compounding periods) ^ (number of compounding periods)] – 1

 But, to be honest, this formula can be difficult to follow.
 For one, banks have their own definition of what is a nominal interest rate or a compounding period.
 It is recommended then that you ask the bank how they compute the EIR of their offerings and then compare which of them has the most affordable deal.

 Remember that by law, financial institutions in Singapore must publicly release the EIR of their loans which means that as a borrower, you have the right to read the fine prints of the loan details including the EIR.

 What’s a Good Effective Interest Rate on a Personal Loan?

 Credit companies offer best personal loan with different effective interest rates ranging from 7% to 25%.
 If you are lucky, you can find a lending company that could give you a 6% EIR if you have a high credit rating.

 In most cases, borrowers would choose an offer with the lowest EIR because they would mean that they are charged less in a span of a long period of time.